 As a public company, we incur significant legal, accounting and other expenses.
-In addition, the Sarbanes-Oxley Act of 2002 (the Sarbanes Oxley Act), as well as rules subsequently implemented by the SEC and NASDAQ have imposed various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
+In addition, the Sarbanes-Oxley Act of 2002, as well as rules subsequently implemented by the SEC and NASDAQ have imposed various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
 Our management and other personnel devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations result in increased legal and financial compliance costs and will make some activities more time-consuming and costly.

-The Sarbanes-Oxley Act requires, among other things, that we maintain effective internal controls for financial reporting and disclosure.
-In particular, we are required to perform system and process evaluation and testing of our internal controls over financial reporting to allow management to report on the effectiveness of our internal controls over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act.
-Our testing may reveal deficiencies in our internal controls over financial reporting that are deemed to be material weaknesses.
+The Sarbanes-Oxley Act of 2002 requires, among other things, that we maintain effective internal controls for financial reporting and disclosure.
+In particular, we are required to perform system and process evaluation and testing of our internal controls over financial reporting to allow management to report on the effectiveness of our internal controls over financial reporting that are deemed to be material weaknesses.
 We have incurred and continue to expect to incur significant expense and devote substantial management effort toward ensuring compliance with Section 404.
 Moreover, if we do not comply with the requirements of Section 404, or if we identify deficiencies in our internal controls that are deemed to be material weaknesses, the market price of our stock could decline and we could be subject to sanctions or investigations by NASDAQ, the SEC or other regulatory authorities, which would entail expenditure of additional financial and management resources.